Tuesday, December 6, 2016

 Just before the Little Bird was about to fly away into the spring sky, the servant found the Bird resting in the Spruce Tree.

-“Your presence is requested by the Christmas Frost King,” the servant explained, gathering the Little Bird into his arms.
+“Your presence is requested by the Christmas Frost King,” the servant explained, as he gathered the Little Bird into his arms.

 For the rest of her days, the Little Bird sang in the court of the Christmas Frost King, winter, spring, summer, and fall.